 Intimate Conversation Starters

 Why is it that sometimes, a dinner date with your best friend, your partner, or your mom can leave you feeling more connected, while other times, it leaves you feeling flat?
 It usually comes down to how much you both showed up with presence, practiced active listening, and asked good questions.
 Here are some of those questions that can serve as deep conversation starters for couples, close friends, or family members.
+Though some of them might initially seem simple, I love that they stand as an open-ended question that’s likely to inspire extended, in-depth conversation.

 - What was the highlight of your week?